micromagnetics/magnum.fe/README.md

 magnum.fe can be virtualized with docker (http://www.docker.com) for easy deployment to other machines.
 In order to create a docker container run

-    $ cd /path/to/magnum.fe/docker
+    $ cd /path/to/magnum.fe
-    $ cp /path/to/AHMED-1.0.tar.gz .
     $ sudo docker build .

+This procedure should download all necessary software and install magnum.fe into the container.
 You need Docker >= 1.0 to build the container.
-Note that you have to place the AHMED 1.0 tarball in the `docker` directory for a successfull build (http://bebendorf.ins.uni-bonn.de/AHMED.html).

 ### Test
 You can test your installation by running the unit tests